ji-zai/personal-site/content/essays/seek-truth.md

 I don't believe it will ever suffice.

 In order to take control of your destiny, you have no choice but to become better at seeking truth.
+### How to be better at seeking truth
+(Short version of what will be a much longer essay).
 ## How to be better at seeking truth

 There are two directions to improve truth seeking ability: internal and external.